Rebel Charge at Chickamauga

-Rebel Charge at Chickamauga is a 1987 video game published by Strategic Simulations.
+Rebel Charge at Chickamauga is computer wargame published in 1987 by Strategic Simulations.

 Gameplay

 Rebel Charge at Chickamauga is a game in which the Battle of Chickamauga in the American Civil War is simulated in a turn-based game.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "User-friendly, Chickamauga is an accurate rendition of the Battle of Chickamauga as it began."

 Mike Siggins reviewed Rebel Charge at Chickamauga for Games International magazine, and gave it 3 stars out of 5, and stated that "Chickamauga is a good, well balanced game using an established and no doubt familiar system.
 If the period interests you it should be a recommended purchase, but I am left with a feeling of having to use an old style dial phone when there are push button systems on the market."